Friday, October 31, 2014

 by G. Jack Urso

-Navajo Peyote Songs Volume 1, by Kevin Lewis, is a 1990 release by
+Navajo Peyote Songs Volume 1, by Kevin Lewis and produced by

-Battlefield the same year (then The Custer Battlefield).
-While I don’t
+while visiting the Little Bighorn Battlefield the same year (then The Custer

-understand Navajo, and they are not indigenous to the Dakotas, I found the
+Battlefield).
+While I don’t understand Navajo, and they are not indigenous to

-recording a nice counterpoint to The Songs of the Seventh Cavalry.
-The rhythmic
+the Dakotas, I found the recording a nice counterpoint to The Songs of the Seventh Cavalry.
+The rhythmic chanting provides a meditative space to immerse

-chanting provides a meditative space to immerse oneself in another culture.
-The full recording is provided below.
+oneself in another culture.
+The full recording is provided

-Lewis, according to MTV.com,
+Lewis, according to ALLMUSIC,

-is of Navajo/Cherokee heritage and a medicine man trained to sing peyote songs by
+is of Navajo/Cherokee heritage and a medicine man trained to sing peyote songs

-his grandfather Bud Lewis, who lived
+by his grandfather Bud Lewis, who lived to 116 years.
+As a result, the lineage

-ears is only one generation removed from that era.
-Herschel Kaulity, of
+of tradition from the Old West to our ears is only one generation removed from

 like an expression of nature than the typical over-produced commercial effort.

-The one break in the spiritual tone
+The one break in the spiritual

 Songs of the Seventh Cavalry